 Once you earn IHG elite status, you have it for the remainder of the year you earned it and the following calendar year — meaning that if you earn Spire Elite status within 2021, you would have this tier of status until Dec.
 31, 2022.

 IHG Rewards does have a status match page on their website, but the program isn’t currently offering any way to match status from another hotel brand.
 Check back regularly for changes if you hope to match status with another hotel.

 Points you purchase from the IHG Rewards program do not count toward elite status.

 Can you get IHG lifetime status?

 Unfortunately for loyal IHG customers, it’s not possible to get IHG lifetime status at this time.
-You may wonder why, since Hilton and some other hotel companies allow you to earn lifetime elite status.
+You may wonder why, since other hotel companies like Hilton allow you to earn lifetime elite status.
 The IHG Rewards Club requires members to requalify for IHG elite status each year.

 Does using points count toward IHG status?

 Stays that you book with points do not count toward IHG elite status.
 Only qualified stays count, and IHG defines a qualified stay as one for which you pay qualifying room rates.
 You pay qualifying room rates when you book a stay through IHG central reservations, IHG websites, travel agents or at an IHG hotel.
-Steer clear of sites like Booking.com and Orbitz because booking through these sites will hurt your chance to earn points and status.
+Steer clear of sites like Booking.com and Orbitz, though — booking through these sites will hurt your chance to earn points and status.

 If you want to score automatic Platinum Elite status without having to do any work, then paying $200 for this membership could be worth it.
 However, keep in mind that the IHG® Rewards Premier Credit Card lets you earn automatic Platinum Elite status with an annual fee of $99, and you’ll earn a significant welcome bonus for signing up, as well as IHG Rewards points for each dollar you spend.